-Client Secret is a password used with Client ID.
+Client Secret is a password used with the Client ID.
 Since Client ID is not PCC specific, Client Secret allows you to control who can use your Client ID.
 To reset your Client Secret, contact your Account Manager.

 How can I get access to Client ID reports?